GeoscienceAustralia/dea-notebooks/README.md

 The Jupyter Notebooks and Python tools in this repository are for analysing DEA's satellite data products.
-The notebooks are designed to demonstrate how to use the tools and data to conduct a broad range of geospatial analyses.
+The notebooks are designed to demonstrate how to use the DEA data and tools to conduct a broad range of geospatial analyses.
 They also demonstrate how to integrate with other open-source software such as [Open Data Cube](https://www.opendatacube.org/) and [xarray](http://xarray.pydata.org/en/stable/).
-You can see real-world use cases on the [USAGE](https://github.com/GeoscienceAustralia/dea-notebooks/blob/stable/USAGE.rst) page.
+You can see examples of use cases on the [USAGE](https://github.com/GeoscienceAustralia/dea-notebooks/blob/stable/USAGE.rst) page.